versionzero-io/praxys/docs/cheat-sheet.md

   largeDataset: {} // State has no Ref suffix
 }, $);

-// Usage has Ref suffix
-store.largeDatasetRef = data; // No watchers triggered
-console.log(store.largeDataset); // No dependency created
+// Usage does not have the Ref suffix store.largeDataset = data; // No watchers triggered console.log(store.largeDataset); // No dependency created
 ```